 - Anaemia, usually due to iron deficiency but sometimes caused by vitamin B12 and/or folic acid deficiency.

-The risk of developing cancer of the colon is increased if you have UC (more details later).
+The risk of developing cancer of the colon is increased if you have ulcerative colitis (more details later).

 How is ulcerative colitis diagnosed?